kenkwok0216/BlogTest/docs/MySQL/Updating-Data.md

 sidebar_position: 7
 ---

-# Updating and Deleting Data
+# Updating Data

-In this session, we will explore how to **UPDATE** data that has been inserted into the table.
+In this session, we will explore how to `UPDATE` data that has been inserted into the table.

 ## 1. Prerequisites